 One study showed significant improvement in both of these symptoms when Omega-3 supplementation was given.

-Further studies are needed to confirm the benefits of omega-3's for hot flashes — this study found women without depressive symptoms showed no improvement in hot flashes.
-But as the researchers concluded, the benefits of Omega-3 consumption for its effect in lowering triglycerides (a powerful indicator of heart disease, especially in women) alone is something that women can greatly benefit from.
+Further studies are needed to confirm the benefits of omega-3s for hot flashes — this study found women without depressive symptoms showed no improvement in hot flashes.
+But as the researchers concluded, the benefits of Omega-3 consumption for its effect in lowering triglycerides (a powerful indicator of heart disease, especially in women) alone is something that women can significantly benefit from.
+As women enter menopause and lose cardioprotective estrogen, they increase their risk for cardiovascular-related events.

 >>Want to learn more about how to balance your hormones naturally?
 Check out my completely free hormone balancing starter kit.